cits3007/cits3007.github.io/assets/labs/lab04.md

     opening file
     running 'tail'
     contents read: hello world
     ```

+    Once we killed the `tail` commend, the program was able to progress
+    further, using the `read` system call to read data from the file,
+    and `printf` to display that data.

+    This is despite the fact that, in another terminal, we'd altered
+    the file's ownership and permissions, and deleted it using `rm`.

-    The program already had a "handle" to the inode where `myfile`'s
+    The `keep_open` program had already obtained a "handle" to the inode where `myfile`'s
+    metadata was stored, and any subsequent actions we performed on the file
+    didn't affect that handle at all.
-    metadata was stored, and had no difficulty reading a line from the
+    The program had no difficulty reading a line from the
-    file, despite the permissions having been changed and the file
+    file, even though the filepath had been removed using `rm`; the open handle kept
-    deleted.
+    the inode "alive".

-    If we *now* check the disk space on our filesystem:
+    But if we *now* check the disk space on our filesystem:

     ```
     $ df -h .